Corvimae/nodecg-cartographer/README.md

 `id` (string, optional) - A reminder for what this source item represents in OBS

 If `debug=1` is set in the query parameters, source elements will show their position and dimensions as well as their ID.
+By default, these values are floored; if the query parameter `metricRounding=0` is specified, they will be truncated to 2 decimal places instead.

 #### `div`